MarkTakken/kf2vecFSW/README.md

  python main.py get_frequencies -input_dir $INPUT_DIR -output_dir $OUTPUT_DIR
 ```
 ###### Input:
 **$INPUT_DIR** is an input directory that should contain genome sequences in .fastq/.fq/.fa/.fna/.fasta format.
 Optional parameter is **-k** which is a k-mer length, set to 7 by default.
 This command requires [Jellyfish](https://github.com/gmarcais/Jellyfish) to be installed as a dependancy.
-Optional parameter is **-p** corresponds to number of processors that Jellyfish can utilize to preprocess input sequences.
+Optional parameter is **-p** corresponds to number of processors that software can utilize to preprocess input sequences.
+At its core, kf2vec  uses Jellyfish to efficiently count k-mers in sequence data.
 ###### Output:
 This command generates normalized k-mer frequencies for every entry in the **$INPUT_DIR**.
 For every entry it outputs corresponding single file (comma delimited) with extention `.kf` that is stored in **$OUTPUT_DIR**.

 Split phylogeny into subtrees
 ------------
-To generate subtrees for a phylogeny with number of leaves > 4000 the user can execure divide_tree command:
+We recommend generating subtrees for a phylogeny with number of leaves > 4000 using `divide_tree` command:
 ```
  python main.py divide_tree -size $SUBTREE_SIZE -tree $INPUT_PHYLOGENY
 ```